adnanasif1/aws_resource_tracker/README.md

 aws resource tracker tracks the aws services and print them in table format

-Use the command crontab -e to schedule the main.sh file, and manage the AWS credentials for reporting.
+Use the command "crontab -e" to schedule the main.sh file, and manage the AWS credentials for reporting.